rust-random/book/src/guide-rngs.md

 ## Basic pseudo-random number generators (PRNGs)

 The goal of regular, non-cryptographic PRNGs is usually to find a good balance between simplicity, quality, memory usage and performance.
+Non-cryptographic generators pre-date cryptographic ones and since we now have fast cryptographic generators, some people argue that the cryptographic ones are now obsolete.
+They do however still have some advantages: small state size, fast initialisation and simplicity.

-These algorithms are very important to Monte Carlo simulations, and also suitable for several other problems such as randomized algorithms and games (except where there is a risk of players predicting the next output value from previous values, in which case a CSPRNG should be used).
+These algorithms are very important to Monte Carlo simulations, and also suitable for several other problems such as randomized algorithms and games (except for betting games, where a CSPRNG should be used for security).

-Currently Rand provides only one PRNG, and not a very good one at that:
+The Rand project provides the following non-cryptographic PRNGs:

 | name | full name | performance | memory | quality | period | features |
 |------|-----------|-------------|--------|---------|--------|----------|